Smittayy/DatProj/README.md

 Smoke, Torque Bow, Vulcan, Hammer of Dawn.

 [Maps]
-- Arenas
-Each portal takes player to different map

-Each portal has a bank of maps to choose from randomly [Future]
+- Arenas, each portal takes player to different map.
+In the future each portal has a bank of maps to choose from randomly
 - Team
 Locust - Red
 COG - Blue